Gogoku7/LivestreamProductionManager/README.md

 # Livestream Production Manager

+Discontinued 23/11/2022

+Livestream Production Manager is a Microsoft ASP.NET MVC application (.NET Framework 4.5 to 4.8), and this technology has rapidly been put to the side for more modern Microsoft technologies, like .NET MAUI and Blazor.

+After (too) much hesitation, I have finally made the decision to move all development efforts to turning LPM into a .NET MAUI Blazor application, called "Livestream Production Manager Blitz".

+LPM Blitz will be a desktop application, much easier to run/install/release/deploy to users, while also including the performance improvements I had been planning for LPM version 0.7, and more!
+Initial few releases of LPM Blitz will start as a small application where a few minimal overlay properties can be edited, until it has the exact features that LPM 0.6.3 has, and beyond!

 An ASP.NET MVC application to manage the overlay of any fighting game for Tournament streams!

 This project is to help tournament streamers that are just starting out.